geerlingguy/ansible-role-java/README.md

     java_packages:
       - java-1.6.0-openjdk

 Set the version/development kit of Java to install, along with any other necessary Java packages.
-Some other options include `java` or `java-1.7.0-openjdk`.
+Some other options include are included in the distribution-specific files in this role's 'vars' folder.

 ## Dependencies